jeremyHixon/rwp-cct-non-spa/docs/components-library.md

 - Dark theme consistency with authentication components
 - File upload handling with drag-and-drop interface

-**Step 1 - Content Input:**
+**Step 1 - Content Input (Alternative Content Sources):**
-- Universal text description field (required, full-width, character count)
+- **Alternative Content Source Logic**: Requires AT LEAST ONE content source (description OR image OR URL), not all three
+- **Text Description**: Optional when using image/URL, available to all users with character count display
-- Premium image upload with drag-and-drop, 10MB limit, image preview
+- **Image Upload**: Premium drag-and-drop interface with 10MB limit and preview, disables other fields when selected
-- Premium URL field with basic validation and format checking
+- **URL Field**: Premium field with validation, disables other fields when entered
-- AuthGate-protected premium fields with appropriate fallback messages
+- **Field Interaction**: Mutual exclusivity with optional field disabling and visual feedback
+- **Visual Design**: Clear "OR" separator between content sources, disabled field styling with explanatory placeholders

 **Step 2 - Platform Selection:**
 - Multi-select platform cards with brand icons and character limits